A topic from the subject of Synthesis in Chemistry.

 Key Procedures

-• Creating the amine and carboxylic acid libraries: The amine and carboxylic acid libraries are created by adding different amines and carboxylic acids to the wells of a 96-well plate.
+• Creating the amine and carboxylic acid libraries: This involves carefully selecting and adding a variety of amines and carboxylic acids to the wells of a 96-well plate, ensuring accurate and consistent dispensing.

 Significance